Sabre API Client IDs

 Enhanced business insights for partner applications and customers consuming Sabre APIs.

 Client Secret is a password used with Client ID.
 Since Client ID is not PCC specific, Client Secret allows you to control who can use your Client ID.
 To reset your Client Secret, contact your Account Manager.

 How can I get access to Client ID reports?

 In the future, we will be providing self-service tools for developers.
 In the meantime, please work with your Sabre Account Manager.

 Will Client ID impact any of the current work we have done with Customer App ID?

 Current integrations will not be impacted.

-I am an Authorized Developer, and have multiple solutions that I offer to our Travel Agency customers.
+I am a Sabre Developer Partner, and have multiple solutions that I offer to our Travel Agency customers.
 Should I be using the same Client ID?

-Yes, Sabre Authorized Developers should use a Client ID per application developed.
+Yes, Sabre Developers Partners should use a Client ID per application developed.
 This will enable Sabre and developers to gather better insights and workflow optimization recommendations per application.